Chalfont St Giles conveyancing FAQs

-Some conveyancing solicitors in Chalfont St Giles provide legal services on a price per hour basis and other firms will work for a fixed fee.
+Some conveyancing solicitors in Chalfont St Giles provide legal services on a price per hour basis.

-If, for whatever reason, your sale or purchase does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.
+If, for whatever reason, your sale or purchase does not go ahead, you will pay no legal fees at all with a No Move, No Fee guarantee.

 Will I need property searches when buying a property in Chalfont St Giles?

 Conveyancing searches are enquiries submitted to a number of authorities by Chalfont St Giles conveyancing solicitors to identify issues affecting the home you want to buy.
 Lenders also usually require conveyancing searches to be purchased.

 How long does conveyancing take when buying a leasehold flat in Chalfont St Giles?

 The vast majority of flats are leasehold.
 Leasehold houses are less common, but there are still an estimated 1 million such properties across the country.
 The conveyancing for a leasehold flat typically takes longer than a freehold home because there is more work involved and there is greater complexity.

 Causes of numerous delays can range from incomplete managing agent information to absent freeholders.